Business website cost in 2026: the complete guide to setting your budget

 As a preamble, let's remember that depending on the project, the right solution to choose varies.
 You don't select the same technical platform for designing a showcase site as you would for customer management software.

-This is precisely where WordPress has built its dominance: its versatility!
-Indeed, with WordPress, you can just as easily create a small amateur site as an internationally significant institutional site, or even e-commerce!
+This is precisely where WordPress has built its dominance: its versatility.
+With WordPress, you can just as easily create a small amateur site as an internationally significant institutional site, or even e-commerce.

-Additionally, there is a large community of professionals who evolve the solution and offer additional features (plugins).
+There's also a large community of professionals who keep evolving the solution and ship extra features (plugins).

 Finally, let's add that WordPress provides an interface that is easily understandable for the final administrator.
 All these are good reasons explaining the success of this CMS.